chukwudinweze/freecodecamp-react/README.md

 # Virtual DOM
 # Components,
 # Events,
+# Props,
-# Props
+# Separation of concerns,
-# Separation of concerns/ Modularize code in react
+# Modularize code in react,
-#Significance of keys in reactjs
+# Significance of keys in reactjs

 I'm going to discontinue this repo to open a new one where i will learn the advanced react concept and hopefully use it to build mega websites.